shilpa-acog/blog/IT-HOME/Github.md

 awaiting for your response...
 ```
+* Whenever the message reached to ramana, He will send you the Invitation mail to join the Aganitha Organisation.
+* You need to check the mail and when you receive the invitation mail, click on **join@aganitha.**
-* Whenever the message reached to ramana He will add you in the acog repos.
-And You will receive the mail about ramana aaded you.
+* He will add you in the acog repos also.
+And You will receive the mail about ramana added you in a particular team or something.
 * Now you can access our aganitha repos 👍